jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 “Yes.
 I wipe my hands on the drapes.”

 GOING NATIVE

-(Sit shivah: carry out the seven days of mourning) Howie Solomon calls his mother from North Dakota State University.
+(Sit shivah: Carry out the seven days of mourning) Howie Solomon calls his mother from North Dakota State University.
 “Mama, I have wonderful news!
 I got married!”
 “Oh?
 To whom, may I ask?” says Mama.
 “She’s a Native American,” replies Howie, “And you’ll meet her and her family tomorrow.
 We’re flying to New York.”